 If someone comes across your artwork, they may turn to Google or Bing to find you.
-Today I am going to talk about searching for yourself to see what they see and ensure they can easily find you and your artwork.
+You can search for yourself to see what they see, and ensure they can easily find you and your artwork.

 It is a good idea to periodically check how easily they can find you.
 It is also great for seeing which areas of your online presence are the most prominent, which you might find surprising.

 I am going to focus on Google, because Google dominates search engines, commanding 87% of all searches.
 Bing is second with 6.5%, which you are welcome to search as well, but for this video, I will focus on Google.

 So let’s get started.
 I am going to go to Google.com and search for Katie Ayres.
 You should always use the same version of your name, everywhere within your online presence.
 As an example, in my case, my name is actually Kathryn Ayres, but I use Katie Ayres everywhere, without fail.

 Searching for Katie Ayres is general search on just my name and it would be very challenging for me to rank on my own name, particularly because I chose a different name for my business.

 But if I add Katie Ayres web, now I can be found.
 That search is getting more specific.
 If we add Katie Ayres web developer, now I am everywhere.

 So let’s look at the search results for Katie Ayres web developer.
 In my case, it shows Linked In first, then 1 Happy Place.
 It is not a bad thing to have linked in first, because someone is looking for me, rather than 1 Happy Place.